 In the event the conditional conversion feature of the 2026 Notes is triggered, holders of the 2026 Notes will be entitled to convert their 2026 Notes at any time during specified periods at their option.
 If one or more holders elect to convert their Notes, unless we elect to satisfy our conversion obligation by delivering solely shares of our common stock (other than paying cash in lieu of delivering any fractional share), we would be required to settle a portion or all of our conversion obligation in cash, which could adversely affect our liquidity.
+We also may not have enough available cash or be able to obtain financing at the time the 2026 Notes mature.
+Our failure to pay any cash payable on future conversions of the

+2026 Notes as required by the indenture would constitute a default under the indenture for the 2026 Notes.
 In addition, even if holders of 2026 Notes do not elect to convert their 2026 Notes, we could be required under applicable accounting rules to reclassify all or a portion of the outstanding principal of the 2026 Notes as a current rather than long-term liability, which would result in a material reduction of our net working capital.

-The conditional conversion feature of the 2026 Notes was triggered during the three months ended January 31, 2022, as the last reported sale price of our common stock was more than or equal to 130% of the applicable conversion price for each series of Notes for at least 20 trading days in the period of 30 consecutive trading days ending on October 31, 2021 (the last trading day of the fiscal quarter).
-Therefore, the 2026 Notes are currently convertible at the option of the holders thereof, in whole or in part, from February 1, 2021 through April 30, 2021.
+The conditional conversion feature of the 2026 Notes was not triggered during the three months ended January 31, 2023, as the last reported sale price of our common stock was not more than or equal to 130% of the applicable conversion price for each series of Notes for at least 20 trading days in the period of 30 consecutive trading days ending on January 31, 2023 (the last trading day of the fiscal quarter).
+Therefore, the 2026 Notes are not convertible at the option of the holders thereof, in whole or in part, from February 1, 2023 through April 30, 2023.
 Whether the 2026 Notes will be convertible following such fiscal quarter will depend on the continued satisfaction of this condition or another conversion condition in the future.